 The hidden incentive problem with commission pricing

 Commission-based services are financially rewarded for overstating your potential savings.
 A larger promised reduction gets you to sign — even if the numbers are inflated.
-When the case goes to the Board and the evidence does not hold up, the appeal fails and you walk away with nothing.
+When the case goes to the King County Board of Equalization and the evidence does not hold up, the appeal fails and you walk away with nothing.

 How flat fee pricing aligns incentives differently